-This document is the initial version of the BSIP agreed by the South Yorkshire MCA, which has responsibility for public transport across the region.
-This covers the geographical area of South Yorkshire and includes the four local authority areas of Barnsley, Doncaster, Rotherham and Sheffield, as shown in Figure 1.
-This area was chosen to represent the most coherent economic geography for the Initial BSIP in line with the area covered previously by the South Yorkshire Passenger Transport Executive (SYPTE).
-We have also consulted our cross boundary partners and can confirm that the intended effect of delivering our BSIP does not have an adverse impact on neighbouring authorities.
+The initial version of the BSIP was agreed by the South Yorkshire MCA in October 2021 and has been used to develop this Enhanced Partnership Plan, which covers the geographical area of SouthYorkshire and includes the four local authority areas of Barnsley, Doncaster, Rotherham and Sheffield, as shown in Figure 1.
+This area was chosen to represent the most coherent economicgeography for the Plan in line with the area covered previously by the South Yorkshire Passenger Transport Executive (SYPTE).
+We have also consulted our cross boundary partners and can confirm that the intended effect of delivering our Enhanced Partnership Plan does not have an adverse impact on neighbouring authorities.

-7 https://sheffieldcityregion.org.uk/getmedia/4256c890-d568-42c8-8aa5-c8232a5d1bfd/SCR_SEP_Full_Draft_Jan_21-(accesssible).pdf 8 https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/98O227/DfT-Bus-Back-Better-national-bus-strategy-for-England.pdf
+3 https://sheffieldcityregion.org.uk/getmedia/4256c890-d568-42c8-8aa5-c8232a5d1bfd/SCR_SEP_Full_Draft_Jan_21-(accesssible).pdf